Skip to search Skip to content

 Sidebar

 A sidebar provides app-level navigation and quick access to users' favorite or pinned contents.
 The sidebar is useful if you expect a user to switch between app-level destinations frequently.
-Example of a sidebar on iPad Anatomy The primary column contains the sidebar.
-The sidebar contains a header, a list, a footer, and a vertical divider.
-A: [...]
+This component is only available in regular width.
+If you need app-level navigation on compact width, use a tab bar instead.
+Example of a sidebar in [...]

 Category: Patterns